YottaDB/YDBDoc/MessageRecovery/errors.rst

 LOADGD
 ------------------

-LOADGD, Loading Global Directory xxxx
+LOADGD, Loading Global Directory file xxxx

 GDE Information: GDE displays this message at the beginning of a GDE session when Global Directory xxxx already exists.